frontiersi/tenement-tools/docs/install_arcgispro_30.md

 - https://github.com/frontiersi/tenement-tools/releases.

 > **Note**
-> Please download a release that is stated as being compatible with ArcGIS Pro 3.0
+> Please download a release that is stated as being compatible with ArcGIS Pro 3.0 (zip package will be labeled `tenement-tools-X-X-X-arcgispro30.zip`)

 ### 2. Extract tenement-tools folder
 Extract the tenement-tools folder from the <i>tenement-tools.zip</i> and store it somewhere permanent.